 Simple things like scheduling a doctor’s appointment can be very difficult.
-The value of healthcare advice diminishes greatly when patient and medical staff don’t speak the same language.
+The value of healthcare advice diminishes greatly when the patient and medical staff don’t speak the same language.
 Following treatment directions is hard when those directions aren’t written in a language you know well.
 It can lead to patients receiving substandard care.

 The barriers go beyond language to cultural beliefs.
-For example, in some cultures women are expected to be submissive and not question men.
+For example, in some cultures, women are expected to be submissive and not question men.
 Thus, a woman might avoid asking a critical question about her treatment or a medication because the healthcare provider happens to be male.

 Healthcare providers may not understand unique cultural beliefs about healthcare that many patients hold.
 So, when developing a treatment plan, providers may not consider cultural norms and beliefs which often lead to patients receiving treatment regimens they will not follow.